guardrails-ai/guardrails/docs/integrations/langchain.md

 ![Validator Results](./assets/langsmith_2.png)

-By integrating Langsmith, you can gain deeper insights into how your Guardrails validators are affecting the LLM outputs and overall chain performance.
+By integrating LangSmith, you can gain deeper insights into how your Guardrails validators are affecting the LLM outputs and overall chain performance.

-### Customizable Runnable Config